andrasq/node-qcluster/Readme.md

 - 'exit' - sent by nodejs to parent after child process exited

-## Signal Handling

-The `options.signalsToRelay` signals are caught by the qcluster master and re-sent to the worker processes.
-Other signals are not treated as special.
-The re-sent signals are ignored; other signals may kill the master.
-'SIGSTOP' and 'SIGKILL' cannot be caught, and it is a nodejs error to try.

-Signals that arrive while a worker is initializing are queued and re-sent after the worker is 'ready' to let the app handle it and not kill the half-initialized process.
-This includes 'SIGTSTP', ie an initializing worker will not be suspended at the same time as the other workers.

 ## API

 ### qm = qcluster.createCluster( [options,] [callback] )